Mossaka/rusty-xv6/README.md

 # Rust on Xv6-RISC-V
 ## How to run user Rust program in Xv6-RISC-V

+- Run `make init` to add rist-v target to rustc
 - Run `make build` to build the program.

   > It will generate a `_rusty` binary, statically linked with the Xv6-RISC-V user lib.